 BSSID-Index element in the nontransmitted BSSID profile corresponding to the nontransmitted BSSID.
 If

-the reported AP is part of another AP MLD, the MLD ID subfield is set following the procedure defined in

-35.3.4.1 (AP behavior).
-The MLD ID subfield is set to TBD if the reported AP is not part of an AP MLD, or
+the reported AP is part of another AP MLD, the MLD ID subfield is set to a value higher than 0 or lower than 255 if no Multiple BSSID element is carried in the same frame or a value higher than 2n – 1 and lower than 255 if a Multiple BSSID element is carried in the same frame, where n is the value contained in the MaxBSSID Indicator field in the Multiple BSSID element. (#2972, #3361, #1041, #1923, #1973) The MLD ID subfield is set to 255 if the reported AP is not part of an AP MLD, or